 Infrared heaters are thought to be much healthier and can help with damp areas by actually heating the solid wall and drying it out.
 You can also now obtain special thermostats that work with infrared heaters, turning them on and off when you need them most.

 3. Get New Flooring

 If you have been thinking about changing your flooring, then you might like to consider going for grass.
 Well, bamboo, really.
-It’s one of the most popular choices in new homes because it’s environmentally friendly, looks great and is easy to maintain but comes at a cost that won’t make your eyes water.
-There are few things as beautiful as a newly laid bamboo floor.
+It’s one of the most popular choices in new homes because it’s environmentally friendly, looks great, and is easy to maintain but comes at a cost that won’t make your eyes water.
+There are few things as beautiful as a.
 What’s more, it provides added insulation that helps further cut down on those pesky heating bills.